Employment First - Changing Lives through Integrated Employment

-Employment First promotes community-based, integrated employment as the first option for employment services for individuals with disabilities.
-Conversations about Employment First are taking place in Rhode Island and across the nation.
-Rhode Island is part of the national movement toward a greater emphasis on community employment that echoes a general shift toward services designed to integrate individuals with disabilities into their communities, providing them with the same opportunities and responsibilities as all other citizens.
+Rhode Island is one of 46 states with some type of effort focused on Employment First.
+At least 19 Employment First states (including RI) have an official state policy: that employment in the community is the first and preferred service option for people with disabilities.
+Employment First promotes community-based, integrated employment as the first option for employment services for individuals living with a disability.
+Rhode Island is part of the national movement toward a greater emphasis on community employment that echoes a general shift toward services designed to integrate individuals with disabilities into their communities, providing them with the same opportunities and responsibilities as all citizens.

-Recently, BHDDH and ORS jointly held an all-day conference at Save the Bay facilitated by the Workforce Innovation Technical Assistance Center (WINTAC).
-Attending the conference were DD agencies executive directors, ORS administrators and VR Counselors, and BHDDH Administrators and staff.
-The focus of the day came out of the results of a survey that went out to providers, ORS, and BHDDH administration and line staff in early May.
+Recently, the Department of Behavioral Healthcare, Developmental Disabilities & Hospitals (BHDDH) and the Office of Rehabilitative Services (ORS) jointly held an all-day conference at Save the Bay facilitated by the Workforce Innovation Technical Assistance Center (WINTAC).
+Attending the conference were the Executive Directors of many DD providers, Administrators from ORS, Vocational Resource Counselors, and BHDDH Administrators and staff.
+The focus of the day came out of the results of a survey that went out to providers, ORS, and BHDDH administration and staff in early May.

-WINTAC synthesized the survey's results to underscore the needs of the providers to meet the demands of the DOJ Consent Decree, and provide a base for discussion.
+WINTAC explained the survey's results to underscore the needs of the providers to meet the demands of the Department of Justice (DOJ) Consent Decree, and provide a base for discussion.
 The meeting's objectives were to:

 - Create greater mutual understanding of competitive integrated employment